Organizing Successful Special Events

 Philadelphia, PA 19102

-Linda Kligman is a Nonprofit Center Instructor and former director of programs for the Nonprofit Center.
+Linda Kligman is a former director of programs for the Nonprofit Center.
 She has 20 years of experience in grassroots fundraising and event management and is currently Vice President for Advancement at the International Institute for Restorative Practices.
 She started her career increasing public awareness and raising money as part of Walk to Save The Amazon, when she literally walked 3000 miles creating special events and gaining supporters throughout North and Central America.
-Linda later joined the AIDS Fund and helped grow the Philadelphia AIDS Walk into the largest fundraising event of the’ 90s through development
+Linda later joined the AIDS Fund and helped grow the Philadelphia AIDS Walk into the largest fundraising event of the’ 90s through development of a community and